What is Sussex Community Foundation?

 Your organisation does not have to be a charity but it does need to have:

 - its own bank account, with at least two cheque signatories (who are not related to each other)

 - a constitution or set of governing rules, with a minimum of three trustees/committee members, as above

 - accounts or records of expenditure

-- relevant policies (such as child protection, vulnerable adults, health and safety etc).
+- relevant policies (such as equal opportunities, child protection, vulnerable adults, health and safety etc).